Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow

 We begin with a simpler computation for the mass density $M_\lambda$, using the equation \eqref{full-lpara}.
 We have

 which we rewrite in the form

 where

 Here the term $C^4_{\lambda,m}$ contains only interactions which are localized at frequency $\lambda$, and which therefore contain the doubly resonant regime.
-For the local well-posedness result, we will still treat this term perturbatively, though doing this will require better (lossless) short time Strichartz estimates.
+For the local well-posedness result, we will still treat this term perturbatively, though doing this will require better (lossless) short-time Strichartz estimates.

-However, the above strategy no longer works for the long time results.
+However, the above strategy no longer works for the long-time results.
 Instead, following \cite{IT-global}, we will remove the term $C^4_{\lambda,m}$ via a quartic correction to the mass density, and a quartic correction to the mass flux.
 This is where the phase rotation symmetry and conservative assumptions play a key role.
 Unlike in \cite{IT-global}, where this computation was exact, in our case it also produces some higher order perturbative errors.